brien17/ProductionLineTrackerGUI/README.md

 This is a project that I did for my Object Oriented Programming class.
 The goal of this project was to create software that could be used by a fictional production facility that makes media players.
-This product was designed to have a graphical user interface that would allow the user to track the production of products, add new products to be produced, create an employee account, and view the products that have been produced already.
+This product was designed to have a graphical user interface that would allow the user to track the production of products, add new products to be produced, create an employee account, and view the products that have already been created.
 The information about the products is stored in a database so that it can be saved between uses.
 This project was completed during my Junior year as an FGCU student studying software engineering.
 This software was made utilizing the object oriented style to learn the concepts of Object-oriented programming.
 Some parts of this project are not integrated into the GUI and are only to demonstrate